datnguyencr/datnguyencr/README.md

 # 👋 Hi, I'm datnguyencr

-I am a Mobile Software Developer skilled in both independent and team-based projects.
-With a strong background as a full-stack developer. <br/>
+I am a Mobile Software Developer with a strong background as a full-stack developer. <br/>
 I adapt quickly to new technologies, write clean, reusable components and libraries, and excel at delivering efficient, scalable solutions.

 ---